 When I say “financial processes” I mean there should be a very well-maintained set of books and financial statements that are overseen by a financially savvy person.
 Although you may have an excellent bookkeeper, the scope of this work goes beyond that and into the realm of a controller or even a CFO.

 You will need to undergo a true reconciliation of cash, including the development of a cash flow forecast.
 A surprising number of companies sell products and services but fail to establish an effective system for collecting the cash they’re owed (aka, their receivables).
 Gaining an understanding of your future cash flow is extremely important as it will dictate whether you can make payroll or fund important projects.
 If you focus primarily on your financial statements, it’s easy to overlook cash flow issues which can lead to surprises.
 Buyers don’t like companies that have experienced cash flow surprises.

 Financial controls, on the other hand, have to do with checks and balances.
 How closely does your company monitor the ins and outs of its finances?
 How consistent are you in looking at key performance indicators (KPIs)?
-Companies that review KPIs monthly, if not weekly, tend to outperform those that do not and typically command a higher valuation.
+Companies with executive teams that review KPIs monthly, if not weekly, tend to outperform those that do not and typically command a higher valuation.

 Buyers like sellers that know their numbers.
 If you lack financial processes and controls, increase company valuation by setting them up and get everything running smoothly before attempting a sale.